 MAP understands that every business has different needs when it comes to office space.

-Throughout the process, MAP prepares detailed computer analyses of the economic terms of any potential deal.
-These analyses take into account a multitude of variables, such as base rent, rent escalation, real estate taxes, operating expenses, construction allowances and the effect of a building’s occupancy rate on pass-through expenses.
-As the process moves forward variable costs are more precisely defined, giving you complete information about the likely total occupancy costs over the entire term of the lease.
+At different stages of your project, MAP prepares financial analyses of potential alternatives.
+These analyses take into account a multitude of variables, such as base rent, rent escalation, real estate taxes and operating expenses (T&O), construction allowances, and other landlord concessions, including free rent and moving allowances, as well as the effect of a building’s occupancy rate on your future T&O pass-through expenses.

 Requests for Proposals (RFPs)

-Concurrent with the RFP process, MAP will prepare space plans for each building.
-The space plan is a drawing that shows how your organization’s personnel and equipment will fit into the proposed site.
-Developing plans at this stage helps identify space-related problems not apparent during a physical tour of the site.
+The “space plan” is a drawing that shows how well a proposed space will accommodate your organization’s requirements.
+MAP will oversee space planning for each building.
+Developing plans at this stage helps identify problems that are not apparent during a physical tour of the space.

 If revisions to the plan cannot sufficiently resolve problems, we disqualify that space from further consideration.
 The space plan also reveals the exact square footage that you need in one building, compared to what you would need in a competing building.
 MAP can provide financial analyses to you even before taking you to see spaces.
 The analyses at this stage are based on a hypothetical square footage.
 After space planning, the analyses are revised using the actual square footages

 Each building will use their space-plan, which now includes explanatory notes by the architect, allowing for more accurate estimates, (i.e., location and size of power requirements, voice/data locations, cabling specifications, illumination, HVAC, etc., sometimes dollar allowances are specified for various finish-items) to obtain an estimate of the construction cost to build-out their space to your specifications.
 After we receive the construction estimates, we again revise our financial analyses to give you even more precision on the cost of the alternatives under consideration.